Lesson 1 of 8

 The four steps at a glance

-STEP 3 Run Claude and paste the setup prompt
+Lesson 6 Run the CLI and paste the setup prompt

-After Step 3, your Mac will have: Homebrew, Node.js, Git, GitHub CLI, and Claude Code — all configured and ready.
+After Lesson 6, your Mac will have: Homebrew, Node.js, Git, GitHub CLI, and your chosen coding CLI — all configured and ready.
 You'll be able to build.

-The next lesson covers what you need before you start.
+The next lesson covers what you need before you start, and helps you choose between the tool options.